UWC2-APIDOC/to-do-service-au24/docs/Quickstart_wuf.md

     }
     ```
 ## Recap
-**Congratulations!!** In 15 minutes, you've successfully created a user and some tasks.
-You also queried and received specific information from those records.
-However, you can do so much more with the **To Do Service API**.
+**Congratulations!!** You've successfully created a new user and saved some tasks.
+You also queried the To-Do service and received specific information about the user and their tasks.
+You can do so much more with the **To Do Service API**.
 To learn more about what is possible, we invite you to take a look at some of our other tutorials.

 ## Learn more